joaomarcior/joaomarcior/README.md

 - 👋 Hi, I’m @joaomarcior, João Monteiro
 - 👀 I’m interested in new tecnologic and Dcm4Chee, java.
 - 🌱 I’m currently learning  java
-- 💞️ I’m looking to collaborate on  projetos na area de saude com enfase medicia diagnositca
+- 💞️ I’m looking to collaborate on projects in the area of health with an emphasis on diagnostic medicine
 - 📫 How to reach me joaomarcior@gmail.com
 -

 <!---